The Art of Sterilization

 Differences Compared to Terminal Sterilization:

-- Complexity: Aseptic sterilization is more complex, involving multiple sterilization steps and a controlled environment to prevent contamination.
+- Complexity: Aseptic sterilization involves multiple steps and a controlled environment to prevent contamination.

-- Sterility Assurance: Lower sterility assurance compared to terminal sterilization due to the increased risk of contamination during the aseptic process.
+- Sterility Assurance: Lower sterility assurance than terminal sterilization due to the increased risk of contamination during the aseptic process.

-- Applicability: Necessary for products that cannot withstand terminal sterilization methods, such as certain biologics and injectable drugs.
+- Applicability: This is necessary for products that cannot withstand terminal sterilization methods, such as certain biologics and injectable drugs.

 Regulatory References: